schollka/RAISE/README.md

 netcat localhost 50001
 ```

-> 📦 If `netcat` is not installed on your system, you can install it using:
+If `netcat` is not installed on your system:

 ```bash
 sudo apt install netcat
 ```

-- If the terminal connects, you should see the output of the `ogn-decode` service and port 50001 is open and active.
+If the terminal connects, you should see the output of the `ogn-decode` service and port 50001 is open and active.
-- If you get an error like *connection refused*, your setup may be using a different port.
+If you get an error like *connection refused*, your setup may be using a different port.

-Update the `PORT` field accordingly in your `parameters.yaml` if your system does not use port 50001.
+Update the `PORT` field accordingly in your `parameters.yaml`.

-#### 🗂️ Setting the database path
+#### Setting the database path

 In the `databaseParameters` section of your `parameters.yaml` file, you need to specify the `DATABASE_PATH`.
 This defines where RAISE will store the collected flight data.